tradle/why-hypercore/FAQ.md

 - Bandwidth sharing.
 How does IPFS support it?
 - Multiplexing one connection.
 Secure Session management.
 - Pinning of files and dirs in IPFS.
 How management of local cache compares to Hypercore
 - Addressing / swarming individual files vs Drives (vs Peers?).
 IPFS uses a DHT for every single data chunk globally, for global dedup.
 However, IPFS architecture creates an enormous overhead of DHT traffic compared to the other protocols.
-It also fails to benefit from the assumed knowledge that peers who have one chunk of the repository you’re interested in are likely to also have more chunks you’re interested in.
+It also fails to benefit from the assumed knowledge that peers who have one chunk of the repository you’re interested in, are likely to also have more chunks you’re interested in.
+- URL to individual data elements: File, Resource in the database.
 - Mutability: IPFS uses immutable content addressing.
 It also provides IPNS, so links between chunks need to use IPNS, do they?
 - Change Data Capture - does not exist in IPFS, attempts are being made to create something for 4 years
 - PubSub